energyapps/turbine/README.md

+**Note! this is an old and unmanaged repo.
+Newer repo for this is https://github.com/energyapps/wind-turbine-jekyll**

 ## About

 This is a codebase that will allow energy.gov users to quickly get started developing new graphics and maps.
 By cloning this repo, you can immidiately begin coding.